Loy6410/ios16-tweaks/README.md

 # iOS 16 tweaks
-A continuously updated list of working iOS 16 semi-jailbreak tweaks (roothide bootstrap + Serotonin)
+A continuously updated list of working iOS 16 semi-jailbreak springboard tweaks (roothide bootstrap + Serotonin)

-**YOU CAN PULL REQUEST OR MAKE AN ISSUE FOR ANY CHANGES IF YOU TESTED SOME TWEAKS AND THEY WORK**
+**YOU CAN PULL REQUEST OR MAKE AN ISSUE FOR ANY CHANGES IF YOU TESTED SOME TWEAKS AND THEY WORK OR DON't WORK**
-# Repos links
+# Repos URLs
 - https://alias20.gitlab.io/apt/ - alias20
 - https://repo.anthopak.dev/ - AnthoPak's Repo
 - https://apt.thebigboss.org/reprofiles/cydia/ -BigBoss